MariaPadilha32/dailyquotesgenerator/README.md

   3) In Gitpod, change your current location to where you want the cloned folder.
   4) Type "git clone," then paste the URL from GitHub.
   5) Hit "Enter" to create the local copy.

+## Credits

+### Content

+- The content for Home page and About me were provided in Portuguese by Teacher Ana and translated using Chat GPT.
+The same content is used as her presentation on her social media.
+- The content used on Offer were provided by Teacher Ana from past projects.
+- README.md was inspired by my own previous Project [MariaPadilha32](https://github.com/MariaPadilha32/pone-teacher_ana/blob/main/README.md)

+### Media

+- The photos used were downloaded from [Rawpixel](https://www.rawpixel.com/), [Stocknap](https://stocksnap.io) and [Unsplash](https://unsplash.com/images/events).

+### Codes

+- The Quote box was inspired by a few YouTube tutorials:  [CodingNepal](https://www.youtube.com/watch?v=I0v9ZOY3_0k&t=770s), [GreatStack](https://www.youtube.com/watch?v=FiUVwPYYT5A&t=632s) and [JavaScript Plain English](https://javascript.plainenglish.io/build-a-quote-generator-using-javascript-3c88210f4619).
+- The prompt box was insipred by a Youtube tutorial: [Tony Teaches Tech](https://www.youtube.com/watch?v=bNtyTGBtbK4)

+### Special Thanks

+- I would like to show my gratitute to my friend Jaba A. that helped me to understand JavaScript better.

+- Special thanks are also due to my classmates on Slack, who have consistently provided their support, assistance, and valuable feedback.
+Their collective spirit of collaboration has been invaluable.

+- Furthermore, I extend a sincere thank you to my mentor[Harry Dhillon](https://github.com/Harry-Leepz), whose guidance has been incredibly helpful during moments of significant challenge.
+Your support has been instrumental in navigating complex aspects of the project.

+## Acknowledgements

+This portfolio project was crafted as part of the Full Stack Software Development course at Code Institute.
+My sincere thanks go to my mentor, [Harry Dhillon](https://github.com/Harry-Leepz), for his invaluable guidance and encouragement.
+His feedback and advice have greatly improved the project's usability and overall user experience.

+I also extend my appreciation to Iris Smok at Code Institute for patiently addressing questions during the weekly meetings and contributing to a richer learning experience.